Cinnamon Baked Apples

 Spoon with caramel sauce going over the cinnamon bakedapples

-Tips for making baked apples
+Tips for making the best baked apples

 1. Use a melon baller to easily remove the core of the apples.
 A sharp knife will also work well, but be careful not to cut all the way through.